Superalgos/Superalgos/README.md

 * Run arbitrary data-mining operations of any size.
 * Feed your trading strategies with the data mined.

+## Superalgos Development Pipeline

+* Ethereum Integration, which will allow you to data mine your own Ethereum node and use the mined data in your strategies.
+* Machine Learning, which will allow you to run a Reinforcement Learning Algorithm and feed it with mined data so as to learn how to take decisions relevant for your strategies.

 ## Superalgos is user-centric

 * No ads, anywhere.